Skip to main content

 Create an API credentials file

+Before you can use the extension, you must generate API credentials in the Veracode Platform and store them in a local credentials file.
 The extension uses the API credentials to authenticate with Veracode.
 If you have generated an SCA agent token, you must still create an API credentials file.

 Install the extension